-In this guide, we look at the taxes the self employed pay.
-We also look at some common mistakes to avoid when it comes to dealing with HMRC.
+In this guide, we look at the taxes the self-employed pay and some common mistakes to avoid when dealing with HMRC.

 Before you start up in business, one of the first decisions you make is which business structure to trader under.

-The most popular options are either to set up your own limited company or to work as a sole trader.
+The most popular options are setting up your own limited company or working as a sole trader.

-It is an important decision and one that is influenced by your personal situation and long-term plans for your business.
+It is an important decision that is influenced by your personal situation and long-term plans for your business.

 Sole trader tax vs. limited company tax

-One of the most fundamental differences between the two types of business structure is how each one is taxed.
+One of the most fundamental differences between the two business structure types is how each is taxed.

 A limited company is taxed as a separate legal entity from its owners and directors.